mk12/mini-pinions/notes.md

 The planets-above-the-sky idea turned out to be successful – more so than I had imagined.
 It makes the game unique, which is good because it doesn't have much originality elsewhere.
 I think the transitions between sky and space turned out especially great.

 I am glad that I decided to do this project in Clojure.
 Writing a game in a functional language was a great experience and I learned quite a bit.
+I will probably write about this in more detail when I have time.